 Why this is important?
 As you already know (or have guessed) every of these types of construction have their strengths and weaknesses.
 Some are more precise, some can lift a heavier weight and some are cheaper.
 This leads me to...

-Maybe there's a probability of expanding?
+Maybe there's a possibility of expansion?
 If so, maybe later there could be other or slightly different tasks that could be assigned to the same robot?
 Maybe the same industrial robotic arm can be used with different tools at different times?

-You should consider opportunities like that, it can save you (or your employer) a lot of money.
+You should consider opportunities like that as it can save you (or your employer) a lot of money.

 Of course, there could be exceptions.
 Maybe you have a specific task and the only ones that could provide a robot needed are far away.Otherwise, you should really choose the robot integrator that's the closest to you.

 Your factory.
 You really shouldn't forget to check if all needed facilities for a specific robot to operate are present in your plant.
 Where will you place it?
 Are all needed connections available at the future robot site?
 These could include electricity, IOs, Ethernet, Serial etc.